 Drivers and passengers who buckle up are more likely to survive serious motor vehicle crashes and avoid injuries.
 Don’t believe it?
-In 2016, of all persons killed in vehicles where restraint usage was applicable and restraint use was known, 43.7% were reported as not restrained when the fatal crash occurred, according to a Texas Department of Transportation crash highlights report.
+In 2017, of all persons killed in vehicles where restraint usage was applicable and restraint use was known, 40.1% were reported as not restrained when the fatal crash occurred, according to the Texas Department of Transportation.

 Buckling up is your best bet to prevent serious injury or death in a crash, according to Click It or Ticket Texas, a TxDOT program.
 What could happen if you’re not buckled?